There is Eat, Pray, Love and then there is Eat, Read, Beach, Repeat.

 By this stage we were off the main road and touring backstreets, cutting corners to get to my accommodation.
 It seemed like we were not the only one cutting corners as the rental company rented out a car that was in desperate need of repair – both interior and exterior.
 I think it is reckless and rather dangerous to lend this type of car with all its’ issues.
 As expected in the storybook of what a crazy day it had been already, Libby frantically trying to get the gear stick in second gear, any gear, had to pull up on the side of the road.
 The gear stick simply would not give way.
 We were not going to go anywhere.

 Libby was quick to speed dial the rental car company.
-You don’t have to speak the same language to understand anger.
+You don’t have to speak the same language to understand anger or frustration.
 Libby was furious.
 I could also sense the desperation in her talk also.
-Apparently this had been the second time she was rented out a car that failed on her and she was not going to have a bar of it again – she demanded a replacement car.
+Apparently, this had been the second time she rented out a car that failed on her, and she was not going to have a bar of it again – she demanded a replacement car.
 It would be at least an hour wait.

 Great news about help coming on its way.
-Bad news is that we were still stranded with not much water.
+The bad news was that we were still stranded with not much water.
 It felt like Survivor – roadside style.
-It was too hot to stay in the car so we waited outside for our Greek car saviours.
+It was too hot to stay in the car, so we waited outside for our Greek car saviours.

 We were both on the side of the road.
-Luckily were we stopped there was a small oasis of trees to protect me from turning into the next Greek dinner special of the day – well cooked lobster.
+Luckily where we stopped there was a small oasis of trees to protect me from turning into the next Greek dinner special of the day – well-cooked lobster.
 Cars passed, cursed at us in Greek.
-I know it was cursing due to the yelling and the hands going up in the air ala how Italian’s like to express their anger and frustration with a hand raised, fingers cupped, bending the hand back and forth in motion like a beggar for loose change.
+I know it was cursing due to the yelling and the hands going up in the air ala how Italian’s like to express their anger and frustration with a hand raised, fingers cupped, bending the hand and forth in motion like a beggar for loose change.

-The rental lady grabbed the keys off Libby to check out what was wrong with car.
-It took her a few moments but by some miracle, she managed to get the car going and off she went.
+The rental lady grabbed the keys off Libby to check out what was wrong with the car.
+It took her a few moments, but by some miracle, she managed to get the car going and off she went.